JasonZakarian/FlashStudy/README.md

 Built on a fountdation of T-SQL, personally written stored procedures, hand coded ADO.net commands, and a custom Web API created in the .NET framework written in C#.
 The front end is written in REACTjs and Javascript, with only one major NPM package doing any front end work. (react-beautiful-dnd for the drag and drop list).
 Everythig else is custom made, focusing primarily on the re-useability of components.

-Feel free to make a deck or play around with what's currently there.
+The live site is currently hosted on http://flashstudy.azurewebsites.net/ Feel free to make a deck or play around with what's currently there.